Activities & Excursions

 There are good waves in Jiquilillo and they are ideal for beginner and intermediate surfers.
 You can be sure that the waves are uncrowded and friendly, where you will be practicing your turns with both fellow guests and local kids.
 We offer a number of surf services for our guests and volunteers:

-Surf lessons: We offer surf lessons in Spanish with a local surfer or, when available, in English with a Surf Club volunteer or Nate.
+Surf lessons: We offer surf lessons in Spanish or English with a local Surf Club member or a member of our surfing team.
 A one-hour lesson is $10.
 This does not include board rental.

 Offshore boat ferries: We work directly with local fishermen to provide boat ferries to offshore breaks and nearby beaches such as Boom Wavos located in Asseradores and the off shore point break on Isla Asseradores.
 Boat ferry services begin at $100.